thegetty/terracottas/source/views/discussion/discussion-a.md

 overcome the human condition of suffering and to achieve immortality.[^23]

-The Siren represents this challenge—a crucial aspect of the relationship between Orpheus and the Sirens, and a necessary step in the attainment of wisdom and knowledge—and also our natural fear of death and the unknown, the otherness that extends beyond the limits of humanity.[^24]
+The siren represents this challenge—a crucial aspect of the relationship between Orpheus and the sirens, and a necessary step in the attainment of wisdom and knowledge—and also our natural fear of death and the unknown, the otherness that extends beyond the limits of humanity.[^24]